-Staining plays a crucial role in the maintenance and longevity of log and timber structures.
+Log staining plays a crucial role in the maintenance and longevity of log and timber structures.
 These types of wood constructions are highly susceptible to deterioration caused by exposure to the elements, including sunlight, moisture, and temperature fluctuations.
 Properly applied stains not only enhance the natural beauty of wood but also provide a protective barrier against moisture infiltration, UV damage, and fungal decay.
-Additionally, staining allows homeowners to customize the appearance of their log structures to suit their aesthetic preferences while ensuring long-term durability and structural integrity.
+Additionally, staining allows cabin owners to customize the appearance of their log structures to suit their aesthetic preferences while ensuring long-term durability and structural integrity.

 We never recommend any product that is opaque.
 These products should be blasted off and a new protection system applied.
 Opaque products do not allow proper inspection of your log condition and it is not uncommon for log rot to grow significantly before a homeowner can see it.
 These opaque products generally do not breathe very well.
 Over 95% of the log rot we see is on logs that have an opaque product applied to them.